Lyle R. Wheeler: Biography

+Wheeler said in later life that of all his work he was proudest of Anna and the King of Siam (1946).
+The film was shot in black and white because of a painters' strike, and to compensate for the absence of colour he had sets built of plaster treated to reflect varying colour values.
+He described re-creating those sets in colour a decade later for the musical version, The King and I.

+Wheeler worked as an architect and designer outside the film industry as well.
+His non-film designs included the Beverly Hills post office, the Hawthorne Elementary School in Beverly Hills, a fountain at the junction of Wilshire and Santa Monica boulevards, the decorative exterior of the Hoover Dam, and houses for friends and associates.

 His television credits include the long-running CBS series, Perry Mason.

 Late in life, Wheeler suffered financial reverses and was forced to sell his home.
 He lost his five Academy Award statuettes when he was unable to pay a bill in excess of $30,000 at a storage facility.
+The statuettes were sold in July 1986 at an auction of goods belonging to tenants who had fallen behind on storage fees; a couple from Long Beach bought several unmarked boxes at $20 each and found the five Oscars inside.
+Twenty-two of Wheeler's 29 Academy Award nomination plaques were later returned to him after the auction company wrote to the buyers on his behalf.
 His 1959 Oscar for The Diary of Anne Frank was purchased and returned to Wheeler in 1989 by a fan.

 Lyle Wheeler died on January 10, 1990, at the Motion Picture & Television Country House and Hospital, of pneumonia.
+At his death he was described by the Los Angeles Times as the dean of the art directors who had shaped the look of Hollywood's golden age.
 He was cremated, and his ashes stored in the vault at the Chapel of the Pines Crematory in Los Angeles.

 Academy Awards

 The art direction of Lyle Wheeler was often recognized by the Academy of Motion Picture Arts and Sciences.